ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Agenda.md

  - Talk about agents (AMA/MMA/etc) and extensions and which one does what and when to use?

 ## Stetch goals
+Additional activities agendees can carry out once the main lab(s) have been finished.
  - Same activities, but in GCP
  - Azure Lighthouse?
 Might be too much for this, so just have  some knowledge point about it
  - Automation with Azure automation? for deploying Defender for servers?